levimaaia/emailler/README-emailler.md

 The software has been designed to be modular, which allows new protocols to be added later for handling incoming and outgoing mail.
 POP3 was selected as the email download/ingest protocol because it is simple and there are many available server implementations.
 SMTP was chosen as the outgoing protocol due to its almost universal adoption for this purpose.
 Once again, there are many server-side implementations to choose from.

-One problem faced by any retrocomputing project of this type is that Transport Layer Security (TLS) is endemic on today's Internet.
-While this is great for security, the encryption algorithms are not feasible to implement on a 6502-based system.
-In order to bridge the plain text world of the Apple II to today's encrypted Internet, I have set up a Raspberry Pi using several common open source packages as a gateway.
-The Raspberry Pi uses Fetchmail to download messages from Gmail's servers using the IMAPS protocol (with TLS) and hands them off to Postfix, which is used at the system mailer (MTA) on the Pi.
-I use Dovecot as a POP3 server to offer a plain text connection to the `POP65.SYSTEM` application on the Apple II.
-For outgoing messages, I configured Postfix to accept plain text SMTP connections from `SMTP65.SYSTEM` on the Apple II and to relay the messages to Gmail's servers using secure SMTPS.
-The configuration of the Raspberry Pi (which was originally set up as a gateway for SAM2 email under GSOS on the Apple IIgs) is documented [here](README-gmail-gateway.md).

 A few design principles that I have tried to apply:

   - *Simplicity* This software runs on the Apple //e and currently fits within 64KB of RAM (although I may use the 64KB of aux memory for future enhancements.)
 It is important that it be as simple and small as possible.
 The code is written in C using cc65, which allows more rapid evolution when compared to writing in assembly language, at the expense of larger code which uses more memory.